dora-team/fourkeys/METRICS.md

 ## Time to Restore Services ##

-**Definition**: For a failure, the median amount of time between the deployment which caused the failure and the restoration.
-The restoration is measured by closing an associated bug / incident report.
+**Definition**: For a failure, the median amount of time between the deployment which caused the failure and the remediation.
+The remediation is measured by closing an associated bug / incident report.

 ### Daily Median Time to Restore Services ###
 ![Image of chart from the Four Keys dashboard, showing the daily MTTR.](images/daily_mttr.png)